Is this correct?

 passwd <name>

-pacman -S git htop openssh libreoffice-still keepassxc vscode shotwell screenfetch gimp gnome-calculator imagemagick texlive texlive-langeuropean
+export EDITOR=vimvisudo command<user> ALL=(ALL) ALLpacman -S vivaldi git htop openssh libreoffice-still keepassxc vscode screenfetch gimp gnome-calculator texlive texlive-langeuropean

 systemctl enable sshd